-The headquarters for La Confrérie des Rêveurs can be found in most of the major cities throughout the Core, although there seems to be a higher concentration of them in Borca.
-Dementlieu, Lamordia, Mordent, and have Richemulot. Ι also headquarters in some of the islands that float among the mists, which worries me as to just how far the organization can reach.
+The headquarters for La Confrérie des Rêveurs can be found in most of the major cities throughout the Core. although there seems to be a higher concentration of them in Dementlieu, Lamordia, Mordent, and Richemulot. Ι have also headquarters in some of the islands that float among the mists, which worries me as to just how far the organization can reach.